alpha-kappa-de/Mastermind/README.md

  This is a little project we are writing for university.
 It's the game **Mastermind** also known as *SuperHirn*, *Super Code*, *Variablo* and *LogikTrainer*.
  The code is completely written in C according to the C89 standard and it's only using the C89 standard library.

+## :building_construction: Compile the game yourself.
+(You will need to have gcc installed)
+#### Compile it yourself
+You can compile the complete game yourself.
+To make this task easier, you can just use the Compile Script!

+#### Compile Script on *Linux* or *MacOS*
+- Download the complete repository.
+- Unzip it.
+- Open a Terminal window in the *Mastermind* directory and type *./compile_mastermind.sh*.
+- Now there should be a Mastermind.out in the *Mastermind* directory.
+- Just open it by typing *./Mastermind.out* into the Terminal.

+#### Compile Script on *Windows*
+- Download the complete repository.
+- Unzip it.
+- Run the *./wincompile_mastermind.bat*.
+- Now there should be a Mastermind.exe in the *Mastermind* directory.
+- Open a Terminal window in the *Mastermind* directory and type *Mastermind.exe*.

 ## :jigsaw: Easy expandability

  It's quite easy to add a new language.
 The GUI will automatically include your added language if you follow these steps.